Boorooma

 Boorooma features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 75.8% of all households, including 45.7% couples with children, 21.7% couples without children, and 6.2% single parent families.
-Non-family households account for the remaining 24.2%, with lone person households at 14.6% and group households comprising 9.8%.
-The median household size is 3.0 people, larger than the Rest of NSW average of 2.4.
+Family households account for 75.8 percent of all households, including 45.7 percent couples with children, 21.7 percent couples without children, and 6.2 percent single parent families.
+Non-family households constitute the remaining 24.2 percent, with lone person households at 14.6 percent and group households comprising 9.8 percent of the total.
+The median household size is 3.0 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households